Posts may contain affiliate links, meaning that I may earn a commission if you use a link provided.

 The fun slime recipe is not only lots of fun for kids to play with, but making the slime is an excellent learning opportunity as well.
 It is essentially a science experiment!

-Shop Gingerbread Slime Supplies:
+Gingerbread Slime Ingredients List

 More Christmas Ideas for Kids

-- spoon / spatula (to stir)
+- spoon or spatula to stir

-- Add brown and gold glitter.
+- Add brown and gold glitter to the glue mixture.
 Stir.